-We explain the process of renewing a trademark registered with the United States Patent & Trademark Office, which is essential to maintain federal trademark rights.
+In this article, we explain the process of renewing a trademark registered with the United States Patent & Trademark Office (USPTO), which is essential to maintain federal trademark rights.
 It covers the two essential forms: Declaration of Use under Section 8 and Application for Renewal of Registration under Section 9, as well as the timelines and deadlines for renewal, the consequences of missing a deadline, and the associated renewal fees, which includes government filing and potential attorney fees.

 The trademark renewal process is fairly straightforward and relatively easy to navigate.
 Once you have conducted a trademark search and registered your trademark with the United States Patent & Trademark Office, you will be required to renew your trademark in order to maintain your federal trademark rights.
 Failure to renew your trademark will result in the cancellation of your federal trademark registration.